oktadev/okta-blog/_source/_posts/2020-09-02-10x-development-azure-cli-dotnet.md

 {% img blog/10x-azure-cli/image8.png alt:"" width:"800" %}{: .center-image }

 You can now click on Sign In and get redirected to the Okta login page.
-Once logged in, you’ll see the top bar changing.
+Once logged in, you'll see the top bar changing.

 {% img blog/10x-azure-cli/image9.png alt:"" width:"800" %}{: .center-image }

-> Even though this post is about using the command line tooling rather than the IDE’s plugins or the portal user experience, I haven’t done so when creating the Okta application.
-It’s worth mentioning here that Okta services are offered through the portal, a Web API interface and an SDK (Okta.Sdk) - but the new [Okta CLI](https://github.com/oktadeveloper/okta-cli) tool has just been released!
+> Even though this post is about using the command line tooling rather than the IDE's plugins or the portal user experience, I haven't done so when creating the Okta application.
+It's worth mentioning here that Okta services are offered through the portal, a Web API interface and an SDK (Okta.Sdk) - but the new [Okta CLI](https://github.com/oktadeveloper/okta-cli) tool has just been released!
 This allows DevOps engineers to fully automate the Okta account and application setting management and integrate Okta configurations in the CI/CD pipelines.

 ## The Azure CLI Cloud Deployment Process

 Microsoft Azure allows us to setup and configure everything right from the Azure Portal.
-While this is very convenient while learning, it’s not ideal when the same sequences of operations need to be repeated.
+While this is very convenient while learning, it's not ideal when the same sequences of operations need to be repeated.
 Modern DevOps aim to make faster infrastructure configuration and application deployment.
 The availability of a tooling system that allows you to script these operations on automated and streamlined workflows is necessary in order to achieve better performance.
 I am now going to demonstrate how you can deploy the application we just created to Azure, using the Azure Command Line Interface (Azure CLI, a.k.a **az**).

 ```powershell
 az login